enzzodani/enzzodani/README.md

 # *Welcome!!
 I am Enzo Daniel Marinho 👋*

-- 🐧 I'm Linux Enthusiast who likes to play around with Computers and some others stuffs.
+- 🐧 I'm Linux Enthusiast (I use arch btw) who likes to play around with Computers and some others stuffs.
 - 🔭 I'm currently studying Computer Engineering while I try to learn how to get out of Vim
 - 🌱 I like studying Linux, Bash, Rice, Networks, DevOps and Cybersecurity
 - 😄 Pronouns and Country: He/Him (Brazil)